lilliputten/npm-launcher/README.md

 Take in mind that the content of the log tab is updated only after the command is completed.
 All logs are doubled on stdout.

+It may be preferable to install the package globally because each local installation recompiles its own `libui` library instance.

 ## Requirements

 See [LibUI-Node